Workplace Violence Policy #706

 B. Reporting Threats

-1. Employees should report any incident of workplace violence or any threat of workplace violence to their supervisor, department head, Human Resources Director, Provost/CFO, or Campus Police.
+1. Employees should report any incident of workplace violence or any threat of workplace violence to their supervisor, department head, Human Resources Director, Provost/Vice Chancellor for Finance and Administration, or Campus Police.
 The information will be passed on to Campus Police for investigation.

 2. Any report of violence must be handled in a confidential manner, with information released only on a need-to-know basis.